pfoo360/Docker-Postgres-Redis-Node/README.md

 # Things That Can Be Improved

 - Add TTL so Redis items can expire
-- Move Redis password out of docker-compose.yml
+- Move Redis password out of docker-compose.yml (redis.conf or secrets method)

 # References